What is diabetes?

-- Attendance is limited to 50 persons at each school.
+- Attendance is limited to 50 persons for each class.

-- There is no charge to enroll, however you must plan to attend all three sessions and a “Class Reunion” when you enroll.
+- There is no charge to enroll, however you must plan to attend all four sessions and a “Class Reunion” when you enroll.

 - Dining with Diabetes programs are organized by county Extension Offices.
 Contact your local county Extension office to find out when the next Dining with Diabetes class will be offered in your area.